-If you get a booster dose of the protein-based vaccine and it is sooner than 6 months after your last dose, or if you have already had a proteinbased vaccine booster dose, or if you are age 12 to 17 years of age, it is considered "off-label use".
-However, use of the vaccine in this way is supported by vaccine experts.
+If you get a booster dose of the protein-based vaccine and it is sooner than 6 months after your last dose, or if you have already had a protein-based vaccine booster dose, or if you are age 12 to 17 years of age, it is considered "off-label use".
+Vaccine experts support using the vaccine this way.

 Talk to your healthcare provider about when you should get your booster dose.
 Go to alberta.ca/covid19-vaccine to book an appointment for your booster dose.